AdrianPricopie/API-Testing/README.md

 I sent requests to all the endpoints in the playlist section using all available HTTPS methods: GET, POST, PUT, DELETE.

+### Test used for validation

+In this section, the following tests were conducted to validate the functionality and reliability of the Spotify Web API:

+GET Requests:

+Tested the ability to retrieve information about favorite artists, albums, playlists, etc. Verified the correctness of the data returned.

+POST Requests:

+Conducted tests to create new playlists and add tracks to them.
+Ensured that the creation process and addition of tracks function as expected.

+PUT and PATCH Requests:

+Verified the capability to update existing data, including modifying playlists.
+Checked if the modifications were applied accurately.
+DELETE Requests:

+Tested the removal of playlists, tracks, etc., using the DELETE request.
+Ensured that the deletion process was successful and reflected the desired changes.